 Parliamentary business, including the sitting programme – the days on which the House will meet during the year – is tightly organised.

 An agenda called an order paper is produced for each day that the House sits, usually Tuesday to Thursday.
 This starts with general business, such as the announcement of petitions, reports from select committee and the introduction of bills, and is followed by question time.
 It then lists orders of the day, which include debates on bills.
 Government orders of the day have precedence on Tuesdays and Thursdays.

 Whips are chosen by each party to organise their MPs.
 They marshal speakers for debates, keep track of MPs and organise their attendance, and communicate and liaise with other parties.

 MPs vote on motions before the House.
 Voting is often verbal – MPs simply say ‘Aye’ (yes) or ‘No’.
 If an MP asks for a formal vote, each party will announce the number of its votes for or against.
-Occasionally, if the speaker decides that the vote is a ‘personal’ one (where each MP is allowed to decide on the basis of personal belief), then MPs proceed to the Ayes and Noes lobbies outside the debating chamber to record their votes individually.
+Occasionally, if the speaker decides that the vote is a ‘personal’ one (with each MP allowed to decide on the basis of personal belief), MPs proceed to the Ayes and Noes lobbies outside the debating chamber to record their votes individually.

 Parliamentary privilege allows Parliament to operate without interference from outside.
 It involves both immunities (exemptions from general law) and powers.
 It includes:

 An important function of Parliament is to pass legislation (laws) – indeed, the House of Representatives is often called the legislature.
 Before it is passed, a piece of legislation is known as a bill.
 After it is passed it becomes an act of Parliament.